genos/genos.github.io/_posts/2020-06-23-psql-dogfood.md

 It's probably not news to you, but folks behind the [PostgreSQL Database](https://www.postgresql.org) have made an _incredible_ piece of software.
-It's fast, it can handle loads of data, and it has interesting built-in functions and index types for almost anything you can think to ask.
+It's fast, it can handle loads of data, and it has interesting builtin functions and index types for almost anything you might need.
 For this post, though, I'd like to highlight how it facilitates DB maintenance tasks by [eating its own dog food](https://en.wikipedia.org/wiki/Eating_your_own_dog_food)—that is, how answering questions _about_ the database is no different from running regular SQL queries.